 For emergency hires, a plan for evaluation will be determined by the assigned administrator and the division chair and submitted to the Office of Instruction for review.

-See Appendix G for evaluation timelines.
+Timelines included in Appendix G 1-6 and in this article may need to be adjusted for faculty teaching on an interim, substitute, or limited basis.

 7.2.1 The District shall compile a list of faculty members to be evaluated during the current academic year.